 What did you study in college?

-I had a major (with honors!) in Classical Studies and a minor (from Wharton!) in Statistics.
+I had a major in Classical Studies (honors) and a minor in Statistics (Wharton).
 The “honors” means I wrote a lengthy research paper about bad Christians reading a bad translation of Plato in Roman Egypt.
-That my minor is from Wharton just means that my classes were in a different building and, on average, taught by better-paid faculty.
+That my minor is from Wharton means that my classes were in a different building and, on average, taught by better-paid faculty.

 What did you actually study?

 - Languages: Attic Greek, Latin, R.

 - Writing: short essays (3-5 pages), longer research papers (12-18 pages), independent projects for statistics courses.
 Plus: some very unrelated classes, the best of which was intermediate astrophysics.

 - Summer 2017: Graduated, travelled, signed a lease.

 - Fall 2017: Worked operations and event-planning at a social-justice synagogue in West Philly.
 Handshake work around the theatre community.
 Read novels, secondhand bike, weekly CSA.

 - Jan 2018–now: No. 6 @ Fishtown Analytics.
 Open-source software, Medium data, the future of analytics at all the startups you’ve heard of (and especially the ones you haven’t).